Search results for

 Adobe apps

-Adobe has some of the most powerful Android apps for creative people and most of them work on tablets.
-You can edit photos with apps like Photoshop Express, draw stuff like Illustrator Draw, read PDFs with the popular Adobe Reader, and even edit videos with Premiere Clip.
+Adobe has some of the most powerful Android apps for creative people, and most of them work on tablets.
+You can edit photos with apps like Photoshop Express, draw stuff with Illustrator Draw, read PDFs with the popular Adobe Reader, and even edit videos with Premiere Clip.
 Of course, the flagship product on Android is the venerable Lightroom for editing photography.
 There are well over a dozen other apps that can do various things.
 Most of them work well with their desktop counterparts.
 That means you can take your work with you.
-They’re not as powerful as the desktop apps but we didn’t expect them to be.
+They’re not as powerful as the desktop apps, but we didn’t expect them to be.
 These are easily among the best tablet apps.

 AirDroid